Azure-Samples/cognitive-services-ios-customvision-sample/CVS_ObjectDetectorSample_Swift/README.md

 - __Version check__: Check the version of the exported model by looking at `cvexport.manifest` (more specifically, look for *ExporterVersion* field) and switch logic depending on model version.

-    - __Fowrard compatibility__: It is when model version is newer than run-time's maximum supported model version.
+    - __Forward compatibility__: It is when model version is newer than run-time's maximum supported model version.

         - Major version is greater: Throw exception (supposing model format is unknown)